Ficool

 The little girl pointed a finger towards a bowl of water.

 "Crawl over there if you want.
-I've had enough of your talking for today."
+I've had enough of your talk for today."

 The hut's door slammed shut, leaving him bound, gagged, and humiliated.